 Current measures in AustraliaIn 2000, the Department negotiated a voluntary agreement for the disclosure of the ingredients of cigarettes with the three tobacco companies, Philip Morris Limited, British American Tobacco Australia Limited and Imperial Tobacco Australia Limited.

 In 2001, the three tobacco manufacturers, Philip Morris Limited, British American Tobacco Australia and Imperial Tobacco Australia Ltd, agreed to undertake cigarette emissions testing of selected Australian cigarette brand variants on a one-off basis and to supply the results to the department within the spirit of the voluntary agreement for the disclosure of ingredients of cigarettes.

 Since September 2010, all cigarettes in Australia are required to meet a reduced fire propensity standard and packaging is required to state this.

 Current areas of work

-Work to support the implementation of guidelines under Articles 9 and 10 of the WHO FCTCThis involves the development of a regulation impact statement on options for the further implementation of guidelines under Articles 9 and 10 of the World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC).
+Work to support the implementation of guidelines under Articles 9 and 10 of the World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC)This involves the development of a regulation impact statement on options for the further implementation of guidelines under Articles 9 and 10 of the WHO FCTC.
 Article 9 relates to the regulation of the contents of tobacco products.
 Article 10 relates to the regulation of tobacco product disclosures.

 This work has included consultation with key stakeholders, including the tobacco industry, non-government organisations particularly those with expertise/interest in tobacco control and Commonwealth, state and territory government agencies.